Crime Hunter: Plot

 Joe leaves the police in order to pursue Ahiru's killers.
-After investigating some leads, he meets with Lily (Tanaka), a nun from the church that Bruce robbed, who wants to get the money back.
+After investigating some leads, he meets with Lily, a nun from the church that Bruce robbed, who wants to get the money back.

 Later, Bruce kidnaps Lily and tells Joe to meet him in an abandoned warehouse.
 Bruce retrieves the stolen money, bringing Lily along with him.
 He then kills two members of the gang that killed Ahiru, and who were also going to kill Bruce in order to take the money for themselves.
 It transpires that this gang is in fact members of the former police force of Ahiru and Joe.
 Joe and Bruce then team up to kill the rest of the members.
 Bruce dies in the shootout.

-As Lily and Joe are getting ready to leave, Hunt (Hunt), the police officer who took over the case from Joe, appears and shoots Lily dead.
+As Lily and Joe are getting ready to leave, Hunt, the police officer who took over the case from Joe, appears and shoots Lily dead.
 Joe manages to kill Hunt and the film ends as Joe carries Lily's body away from the warehouse.